PaideiaDilemma/Tortillas/README.md

 This requires a publicly accessible server.
 If you have your own runner, you can add it to your repository.

-You can use a workflow similar to [`examples/.gitlab-ci.yml`](examples/.gitlab-ci.yml) This might be the best solution, but has the caviats of _you needing a server_ and _not being able to upload artifacts_ (I think it is disabled on IAIK gitlab).
+You can use a workflow similar to [`examples/.gitlab-ci.yml`](examples/.gitlab-ci.yml) This might be the best solution, but has the caveats of _you needing a server_ and _not being able to upload artifacts_ (I think it is disabled on IAIK gitlab).

 #### 2. Set up a [repository mirror](https://docs.gitlab.com/ee/user/project/repository/mirror/)
 It is possible to mirror your gitlab sweb repo to github,